muchino/confluence.chat/README.md

 * Improve admin section to increase config page performance
 * Add page navigation in chat history overview
 * fix endoding problem on chat history page
-* lass database interaction on overview pages
+* less database interaction on overview pages

 ### 2.0.0
 * The stored data structure changed, because of the support for confluence 5.3